metaplex-foundation/developer-hub/src/pages/core/external-plugins/oracle.md

 | Can Reject  | ✅  |
 | Can Pass    | ❌  |

-### On Chain Account Structure
+## On Chain Account Structure

-The Orcale Account should have the following onchain account structure.
+The Oracle Account should have the following onchain account structure.

 {% callout %}
 The account structure will differ slightly between Shank and other account frameworks due to the discriminator sizes needed for accounts.